-Overview
+Overview 0

 We are a pharmaceutical company engaged in the development of drugs for the treatment of severe psychiatric and neurological diseases.
 Our current focus is on the development of drugs for disorders that are associated with a steroid hormone called cortisol.
 Elevated levels and abnormal release patterns of cortisol have been implicated in a broad range of human disorders.
-Our scientific founders are responsible for many of the critical discoveries illustrating the link between psychiatric and neurological disorders and aberrant cortisol.
+Our scientific founders are responsible for many of the critical discoveries illustrating the link between psychiatric and neurological disorders and aberrant cortisol and we have a broad intellectual property portfolio in this area.